syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 # Column Types in Flutter DataGrid

 SfDataGrid provides support for various built-in column types.
 Each column has its own properties and renderer to handle different types of data.
-Based on the requirements any column can be used.
+Based on the requirements, any column can be used.

 The following table describes the types of columns and its usage: